UkuSoome/ChessMove/main/README.md

 `startGame()` - Creates the message to send to the server to start a game and sends it.

 `buildMove(char fromLet, int fromNumb, char toLet, int toNumb)` - Builds a move based on the changes on the chess board.
-Variables defined below in the spi.config file section.
+Variables defined below in the spi_config.c file section.

 `sendMove(char* move)` - Sends the previously built move to the server.